turbot/guardrails-docs/docs/runbooks/getting-started-aws/connect-an-account/index.md

 A Turbot account with admin privilege, and a top-level `Sandbox` folder.

-## Step 1: Create an AWS IAM role for Guardrails
+## Create an AWS IAM role for Guardrails

 You’ll need a role that grants Turbot minimal permissions to discover resources in your AWS account and monitor changes.
 Use this CloudFormation stack.
 When prompted for `TurbotExternalId`, provide a random guid and save it for step 2.